bradtraversy/one-breath-journal/README.md

 See the full product context and plan in `docs/one-breath-journal-context.md`.

 ## Current State
-- Auth: Supabase email/password.
-Today, Calendar, and Settings are gated — guests see a public landing page and must sign in to create entries.
+- Auth: Supabase email/password + Google OAuth.
+Today, Calendar, and Settings are auth‑gated; guests see a public landing page.
+- Entries: When signed in, entries are saved to Supabase (RLS per user); when signed out, entries are stored locally.
 - Today: 60s timer, local draft autosave, early submit, auto‑submit on timeout; entry locks for the day.
-- Calendar: Month grid with entry dots; click to view entries (read‑only) and delete.
+- Calendar: Month grid with entry dots; click to view entries and delete.
-- Streaks: Current/best, computed on the client from local entries.
+- Streaks: Current/best derived from your data (server when authed; local when guest).
 - Export: Download all local entries as JSON from Settings.

-Note: Entries are still stored in `localStorage` in this phase.
-Server APIs and data migration come next.

 ## Tech
 - Next.js App Router (Server Components with small client islands)